rbasamoyai/MovingPicturesMod/README.md

 # MovingPicturesMod
 An automation mod for Minecraft centered around 2D paintings and characters.
-Made for ForgeJam 2022.